-These delicious Gluten Free Vanilla Crescent Cookies (otherwise known as Vanillekipferl) are delicious holiday cookies that everyone loves!
-They are perfect for gluten free cookie exchanges and holiday parties...but really, why wouldn't we just enjoy these all year long?
-They melt in your mouth and are my kids' favorite gluten free cookie!!
+These delicious Gluten Free Vanilla Crescent Cookies (otherwise known as Vanillekipferl) are delightful holiday cookies everyone loves!
+They are perfect for gluten free cookie exchanges and holiday parties…but really, why wouldn’t we just enjoy these all year long?
+They melt in your mouth and are my kids’ favorite gluten free cookie!!

 If you love gluten free cookies as much as we do, definitely check out my family's favorite Gluten Free Cookies.
 I put them all in one handy place so you can find a fun new cookie recipe to try.

-Mr. Fearless Dining's family is all around Europe so I like asking them for their favorite holiday cookie recipes.
+Mr. Fearless Dining’s family is all around Europe, so I like asking them for their favorite holiday cookie recipes.
 Did you know I sell a cookbook featuring Gluten Free Cookies From Around the World?

 What are Vanillekipferl Cookies?